This blog is about science, photography, motorsports, and other things that interest me, either long-term or just in passing.

 You can find me writing here, and occasionally at other places.
 If I’m not doing that, you might find me taking photographs of race cars, old buildings, and other interesting things I come across.

 The blog’s title, Adventures in Wonderland, is courtesy of Richard Grant.
-Prior to its launch in January of 2012, I blogged at the Occam’s Typewriter Irregulars, and from August of 2006 until then, at my personal blog.
-You can also find some earlier science writing at Life Science Tools of the Trade.
+Prior to its launch in January of 2012, I blogged at the Occam’s Typewriter Irregulars, and from August of 2006 until then, at my personal blog (abandoned since I came here).
+You could also find some earlier science writing at Life Science Tools of the Trade, until it was taken off line.

 All views expressed here are my own, and do not in any way reflect those of my employers, past or present.